 Why is data security important when it comes to your menstrual cycle?

-We all know, that google somehow knows more about us that we…
+We all know that google somehow knows more about us than what we are aware of.

 And that’s bad… why?

-Now, it may not be so important to you that Google, or whoever, knows that you are interested in certain things.
+Now, it may not be all that important to you that Google, or whoever, knows that you are interested in certain things.
 You might even be happy sometimes when advertising fits your interests.

-The problem is, that we get very little of what “the Internet” really knows about us – because one thing is clear: a lot of data is stored and the absolute majority of apps or services are only free because the entered Data gets sold.
-In the case of personalized advertising, we may sometimes notice what happens to them – but often not.
+The problem is that we get very little of what “the internet” really knows about us – because one thing is clear: a lot of data is stored and the absolute majority of apps or services are only free because the entered data gets sold.
+In the case of personalised advertising, we may sometimes notice what happens to our data – but often not.

-Apps maybe do not cost you money, but they are not for free.
+Apps may not cost you money, but this doesn’t mean they’re free.

-Data is worthy that it is a better business model to collect and use/sell them, than charging users a fee and having to take care of data protection precautions.
+Data is valuable and it is a better business model to collect and use/sell it than charging users a fee and having to take care of data protection precautions.

 Facebook knows your menstrual cycle

-And now imagine, e.g. Facebook not only knows what you are doing directly on your PC, but also analyzes your behavior in connection with your menstrual cycle.
-How is that supposed to work, you ask?
+And now imagine, e.g. Facebook not only knows what you are doing directly on your PC, but also analyses your behavior in connection with your menstrual cycle.
+How is that supposed to work you ask?

-What happens in your body is no longer a secret as soon as you use an app that passes on your data – and sadly the most of them do!
+What goes on with your body is no longer a secret as soon as you use an app that passes on your data – and sadly most of them do!